mayooear/gpt4-pdf-chatbot-langchain/site-config/README.md

 ### Configuration Options

 - `name`: The name of the chatbot
+- `shortname`: A short name for the chatbot
 - `tagline`: A brief description or slogan for the chatbot
 - `greeting`: The initial greeting message from the chatbot
 - `welcome_popup_heading`: Heading for the welcome popup